A Localization Method of High Energy Transients for All-Sky Gamma-Ray Monitor: Introduction

 Here we focus on the counts distribution localization method for all-sky monitors, i.e. localization based on fitting the source counts in different detectors with different orientations to the template which is the expected counts of burst source from all possible locations.
-Depending on the statistical framework and how to deal with the burst spectrum, this method could be generally grouped into two approaches: (1) Localization with $\chi^{2}$ minimization and fixed spectral templates, which is represented by the DoL algorithm used by the \textit{Fermi}/GBM \citep{Loc_GBM_Briggs2009, Loc_GBM_Connaughton2015, Loc_GBM_Goldstein2020}.
+Depending on which statistics to use and how to deal with the burst spectrum, this method could be generally grouped into two approaches: (1) Localization with $\chi^{2}$ minimization and fixed spectral templates, which is represented by the DoL algorithm used by the \textit{Fermi}/GBM \citep{Loc_GBM_Connaughton2015, Loc_GBM_Goldstein2020}.
 This approach fits the counts distribution in different detectors with several localization templates which are made from several fixed spectra.
 Obviously, the real spectrum of the burst could usually differ from that of the fixed templates, leading to systematic errors.
-(2) Localization with the Bayesian method and fitting the burst location and spectrum simultaneously, represented by the BAyesian Location Reconstruction Of GRBs (BALROG) algorithm \citep{Loc_BALROG_Michael2017, Loc_BALROG_Berlato2019} and an MCMC-based localization algorithm developed for Gravitational Wave High-energy Electromagnetic Counterpart All-sky Monitor (GECAM) \citep{Loc_MCMC_Luo2020}.
+However, this method is simple and fast, thus widely used in in-flight localization software \citep{Loc_GBM_Connaughton2015, Ins_GECAM_Yun2021}.
+(2) Localization with the Bayesian inference and fitting the burst location and spectrum simultaneously, represented by the BAyesian Location Reconstruction Of GRBs (BALROG) algorithm \citep{Loc_BALROG_Michael2018} and the MCMC-based localization algorithm developed for Gravitational Wave High-energy Electromagnetic Counterpart All-sky Monitor (GECAM) \citep{Loc_MCMC_Liao2020}.
+This kind of method is arguably able to give more accurate results than the former, however, it usually requires more computing resources \citep{Loc_BALROG_Michael2018}.